01binary/zeroweb/src/articles/kalman-filter.md

 * `A`, `B`, `C`, `D` are the coefficients described earlier.
 * `x0` is the initial system state.
 * `dx0` is the uncertainty of initial state.
+* `NoiseVariance` is the variance of Gaussian noise affecting the system.

 For more background on system identification, try this [series of tutorials](https://ctms.engin.umich.edu/CTMS/index.php?aux=Home) assembled by two professors at Carnegie Mellon university.